Medical Support Assistant Resume Examples

 - Medical Terminology Certification: Understanding medical terminology is crucial in this role to ensure accurate communication and documentation within healthcare settings.

-- Electronic Health Records Specialist Certification (CEHRS): This certification is valuable for those managing digital patient records, ensuring data integrity and privacy are maintained.
+- Electronic Health Records Specialist Certification (CEHRS): This certification is valuable for those managing digital patient records, so data integrity and privacy are maintained.

 - First Aid and CPR Certification: Having first aid and CPR skills can be critical in a medical support environment, enabling immediate response to emergencies.